-Lori Forman joined the Asia-Pacific Center for Security Studies in August 2011.
-She brings to the center a unique international background in corporate, government, academic and non-profit sectors.
-An expert on international economic development and foreign aid, Dr. Forman has extensive field experience in sustainable development, labor mobility, civil society and public-private partnerships.
+Lori Forman joined the Daniel K. Inouye Asia-Pacific Center for Security Studies in August 2011.
+She brings a unique international background in corporate, government, academic, and non-profit sectors to the center.
+Dr. Forman is an expert on international economic development and foreign aid and has extensive field experience in sustainable development, labor mobility, civil society, and public-private partnerships.

-Before coming to APCSS, Dr. Forman was the first Vice President for Corporate Responsibility for a Dubai Holding company, Tatweer, based in Dubai.
+Before coming to DKI APCSS, Dr. Forman was the first Vice President for Corporate Responsibility for a Dubai Holding company, Tatweer, based in Dubai.
 Before moving to Dubai, Lori worked for five years with Microsoft as the Regional Director of Community Affairs for Asia.
 Based in Singapore, she oversaw the regional management of Microsoft’s competitive grants programs, disaster assistance, and software donations throughout Asia-Pacific.
-An important part of her work was the identification and development of partnerships with regional and international organizations.
+Her work was essential to identifying and developing partnerships with regional and international organizations.

-In between her times at USAID, Dr. Forman was in the NGO sector, as the Director of the Japan Program for The Nature Conservancy, one of the world’s largest environmental organizations.
-Lori worked closely with the Japanese foreign aid agencies and major corporations to support environmental projects in the developing countries of Asia, Pacific, Latin America and the Caribbean.
+In between her times at USAID, Dr. Forman was in the NGO sector as the Director of the Japan Program for The Nature Conservancy, one of the world’s largest environmental organizations.
+Lori worked closely with Japanese foreign aid agencies and major corporations to support environmental projects in developing countries in Asia, the Pacific, Latin America, and the Caribbean.
 During her tenure, she raised over $40 million for these projects.

 Lori has also served on the board of various organizations.
-In November 2007 she was appointed by Secretary of State Condoleeza Rice to serve on the Board of Governors of the East-West Center, a national educational institution established by Congress to promote better relations and understanding between the United States and the nations of Asia and the Pacific.
+In November 2007, Secretary of State Condoleeza Rice appointed her to serve on the Board of Governors of the East-West Center, a national educational institution established by Congress to promote better relations and understanding between the United States and the nations of Asia and the Pacific.

-Lori began her post-graduate career in Washington DC, serving as the Senior Political Analyst for the White House pollster.
-She has a BA from Augustana College, and a Masters of Public Policy from the Kennedy School of Government, Harvard University.
+Lori began her post-graduate career in Washington, DC, serving as the Senior Political Analyst for the White House pollster.
+She has a BA from Augustana College and a Master of Public Policy from the Kennedy School of Government, Harvard University.
 In 2012, she received her Ph.D. from Keio University in Japan.